Why I'm telling SME clients to ditch WordPress for Next.js (even though 43.5% of websites still use it)

 Enterprise / Web App £15,000 – £50,000+ £40,000 – £100,000+

-Next.js: You are paying for a bespoke engineering effort.
-The higher price reflects the need for senior React developers and a custom-built frontend.
+Next.js requires bespoke engineering effort.
+The higher price reflects the need for senior React developers and custom-built frontend development.

 Ongoing Annual Maintenance Fees

-This is where the comparison gets interesting.
-WordPress has higher "technical debt" (updates), while Next.js has higher "innovation" costs (developer time).
+WordPress has higher "technical debt" from updates, while Next.js has higher "innovation" costs from developer time.

 WordPress Maintenance (£600 – £3,600 / year)